c3333/cpp-docs.de-de/docs/dotnet/how-to-declare-override-specifiers-in-native-compilations-cpp-cli.md

 ### <a name="description"></a>BESCHREIBUNG

-Das nächste Beispiel `override` zeigt, dass dies in systemeigenen Kompilierungen gültig ist.
+Das nächste Beispiel zeigt, dass in systemeigenen `override` Kompilierungen gültig ist.

 ### <a name="code"></a>Code